Winchester ’73 changed the course of Jimmy Stewart’s career.

 Shooting Like a Pro in Winchester '73

-In addition to the emotional depth Jim brought to Winchester ’73, his dedication to mastering the physical aspects of the role further made his portrayal of Lin McAdam convincing and completely real for audiences.
+In addition to the emotional depth Jim brought to Winchester ’73, his dedication to mastering the physical aspects of the role further made his portrayal of Lin McAdam convincing for audiences.

 “It’s always important to me to get the technical things right.
 If you play a character who’s an expert with a rifle, you better at least look like you’re an expert.”

-So Jimmy practiced firing a rifle for hours every day until his knuckles were sore.
-For weeks he took lessons from Herb Parsons, an expert from the Winchester Arms Company, who also did Jimmy’s “trick shots” in the film.
-Jim even observed how Parsons held the gun, so that by the time of filming, Jim held the rifle naturally.
-So naturally in fact, that the New York Herald Tribune wrote that it looked
+Jimmy practiced firing a rifle for hours every day, until his knuckles were sore.
+For weeks he took lessons from Herb Parsons, an expert from the Winchester Arms Company, who also doubled for Jimmy’s “trick shots” in the film.
+Jim even observed how Parsons held the gun.
+By the time of filming, Jim held the rifle naturally.
+So naturally in fact, that the New York Herald Tribune wrote that it looked:

 “as if he had been doing nothing else [but Westerns] throughout his illustrious career.”